People use phosphate salts for medicine. Be careful not to confuse phosphate salts with substances such as organophosphates, which are very poisonous.

 - Constipation.
 Sodium phosphate is an FDA-permitted over-the-counter (OTC) ingredient for the treatment of constipation.
 These products are taken by mouth or used as enemas.

-- Indigestion.
+- Indigestion (dyspepsia).
 Aluminum phosphate and calcium phosphate are FDA-permitted ingredients used in antacids.

-- High calcium levels in the blood.
+- High levels of calcium in the blood (hypercalcemia).
 Taking phosphate salt (except calcium phosphate) by mouth is likely effective for treating high levels of calcium in the blood.
 But intravenous phosphate salts should not be used.